Sorry, you need to enable JavaScript to visit this website.

 In Denmark, there is no top-level public programme or action aimed specifically at helping young people to engage in green volunteering activities.

-However, the Danish Nature Agency administers a programme, Project Volunteer, in which Danes can volunteer in local outdoor projects, for instance, monitoring bird life, constructing mountain bike trails in national forests, volunteering at a nature centre, etc. The programme targets the entire population and specifically not young people.
+However, the Danish Nature Agency administers its homepage which is updated to describe possibilities for people to volunteer in local outdoor projects, for instance, monitoring bird life, constructing mountain bike trails in national forests, volunteering at a nature centre, etc. The homepage is targeted at the entire population not specifically young people.

 If a young person or an association wishes to volunteer in outdoor projects, they should contact the Danish Nature Agency’s contact person at their local unit.